babaras/web/content/blog/regrets.md

 # REGRETS OF THE PAST

 ## oogla boogla
+calling someone (a girl) ugly
-allowing myself to be influenced by someone orible
+allowing myself to be influenced by someone orible, im now feeling so bad about it